 If you’re travelling around the region and are reasonably confident that nothing weird will happen during your trip, you shouldn’t have to overspend on travel insurance.

-These are 3 of the cheapest travel insurance in Singapore that still provide really good coverage.
+These are 3 of the cheapest travel insurance in Singapore.
 Their basic plans all cost under $25 for a week in ASEAN.
-Click on the links to read in-depth reviews.

-Cost may be your number one concern, but there are a couple of things to look out for before you click “buy”.
+Currently, Etiqa’s Tiq Entry is the cheapest.
+Cost may be your number one concern, but there are actually a couple of things to look out for before you click “buy”.

 Medical & emergency coverage: The standard limit for overseas medical expenses is $200,000 for a basic plan, so make sure your insurance plan covers that amount.